mmistakes/minimal-mistakes/_posts/reads/2017-04-12-bad-feminist-by-roxane-gay.md

 > Privilege is relative and contextual.
 Few people in the developed world, and particularly in the United States, have no privilege at all.
-Among those of us who have participate in intellectual communities, privilege runs rampant.
+Among those of us who participate in intellectual communities, privilege runs rampant.
   We have disposable time and the ability to access the Internet regularly.
 We have the freedom to express our opinions without the threat of retaliation.
 We have smartphones and iProducts and desktops and laptops.
 If you are reading